 You need to let the Central Accommodation Office (firstname.lastname@example.org) know by email by the end of November (for Fall Semester) OR April (for Spring Semester).
 It might happen that you wouldn’t receive the same room as during the semester and thus you would have to move in to another one.

-- Sign a new Accommodation Agreement, visit your Dormitory Manager within the Office Hours (contacts below) during January.
+- Sign a new Accommodation Agreement and visit your Dormitory Manager within the Office Hours (contacts below) during January.

 - If you are not in the Czech Republic during allocated times, arrange a meeting with the Dormitory Manager before your departure.